 Now, something I need to say about digital.
 Because film is old hat isn't it?
 No, it is not.
 The camera is an instrument that teaches people how to see without a camera - so said Dorothea Lange and she knew about such things.

 And that is the first problem with digital cameras.
 They have no soul.
 They have been designed and put together by technologists for whom mega-pixels mean everything.
 Batter them and they stop working.
 They do not mature or age gracefully.
 Olympus digital cameras seem to have none of the magic of the XA - they are ugly in their design, the controls fiddly.
 I have a little Canon IXUS30 that has been all round the former communist eastern Europe.
 It has even been with me in the gas chamber at Auschwitz.
 It has taken some very moving pictures there and I think as a result has developed some soul.
-The Fuji x100s is probably the best digital camera at the moment.
+The Fuji x100 series is probably the best digital camera at the moment but it has a vast array of unnecessary settings which serve only to distract the photographer.
+I have an x100s and I am falling in love with it.
+I bought it secondhand so that it would already have some soul and I think it has.
+I would love it more if it did not have a menu button.
+I never use the electronic viewfinder - always the optical finder as it allows me to compose.
+Bit like the difference between a theatre performance and watching the same play on the TV.
 But, I am still waiting for something as good as the XA.

 |XA - the original & best|